Pakistan court frees ex-PM Sharif for medical treatment

 Panicked over his deteriorating health, Sharif’s family petitioned the court in Lahore, requesting his release.

-During his political carrier, Sharif faced many upheavals but could never overcome the death of his wife at a hospital in London in 2018.
+During his political carrier, Sharif faced many upheavals but could never overcome the death of his wife at a London hospital in 2018.

 While he was in London visiting his wife Kulsoom Nawaz in hospital, a Pakistan court convicted and sentenced him and his daughter Maryam Nawaz on corruption charges.
 They were arrested on their return home and taken to prison to serve their sentences.

-Sharif’s 12-year conviction in one case was suspended but he was serving a seven-year jail term when the country’s anti-graft body in the past weeks began questioning him in another case, relating his family’s sugar mills.
+Sharif’s 12-year conviction in one case was suspended but he was serving a seven-year jail term when the country’s anti-graft body in the past weeks began questioning him in another case, related to his family’s sugar mills.

 Ahmed reported from Islamabad.